 Aside from the many hours I spend at dance I am also a family dentist in North Edmonton and own Beaumaris Dental.
 I graduated from the University of Alberta with degrees in Science and Dentistry in 2002 and I continue to work at the University as a clinical instructor in the department of Pediatric Dentistry since 2005.
 I truly believe that my many years of teaching dance has helped me to understand children and this has helped me deal with children of all ages in the dental office!!
 Visit Beaumaris Dental at www.beaumarisdental.ca .

 Katie has been teaching with Edmonton Community Dance since 2005.
-Her love of dance began when she was three years old walking into her first ballet class and it has continued to grow ever since.
+Her love of dance began when she was three years old walking into her first ballet class and it has continued to grow ever since!
 She has taken dance classes in New York City, Miami, Las Vegas, Edinburgh, and London.
-She currently works for the City of Edmonton and is completing her Masters of Arts in Community Development from the University of Victoria.
+She currently works for the City of Edmonton and recently completed her Masters of Arts in Community Development from the University of Victoria.
 In her spare time she likes to travel, run, and play with her rescue dog, Brady.